octo-kumo/ctf-writeups/2024-deadsec-ctf/misc/golparty/index.md

 ---
-ai_date: '2025-04-27 05:14:51'
+ai_date: 2025-04-27 05:14:51
 ai_summary: Infinite grid implementation used to solve Game of Life puzzle with efficient live cell management
 ai_tags:
   - grid
   - brute-force
   - state-expansion
 created: 2024-07-27T17:05
-description: 'When the author had to give out hints in the #meme channel'
+description: "When the author had to give out hints in the #meme channel"
 points: 270
 solves: 24
 title: GoLParty
-updated: 2024-07-28T04:21
+updated: 2025-07-14T09:46
 ---

 > Welcome to the GoL Party!